Enhanced six operations and base change theorem for higher Artin stacks: Summary and complements for torsion coefficients

-\item The natural transformation $\pi^*\HOM_{\lambda}(-,-)\to \HOM_{\lambda'}(\pi^*-,\pi^*-)$ is a natural equivalence.
+\item The natural transformation $\pi^*\HOM_\lambda(-,-)\to\HOM_{\lambda'}(\pi^*-,\pi^*-)$ is a natural equivalence.

-\item The natural transformation $\HOM_{\lambda}(\pi_!-,-)\to \pi_*\HOM_{\lambda'}(-,\pi^*-)$ is a natural equivalence. \end{enumerate} \end{proposition}
+\item The natural transformation $\HOM_\lambda(\pi_!-,-)\to\pi_*\HOM_{\lambda'}(-,\pi^*-)$ is a natural equivalence. \end{enumerate} \end{proposition}

-\begin{proof} Similarly to the proof of Proposition \ref{4pr:Hom} (3), (4), one shows that the three assertions are equivalent.
+\begin{proof} Similarly to the proof of Proposition \ref{b6pr:hom}(3,4), one shows that the three assertions are equivalent (for every given $\cX$).
 For assertion (1), we may assume that $\cX$ is an object of $\Schqcs$.
 In this case, assertion (2) follows from the fact that $\pi^*$ preserves fibrant objects in $\Ch(\Mod(-))^{\r{inj}}$. \end{proof}